Meet the Team

 Business Administrator - Jacqui Hamblin

 Jacqui, is an office manager with many years experience and is responsible for the general administration of the Kyle Trust and Board.
-Before moving into commercial management, Jacqui's earlier years were in hotel management working all over Scotland and she spent over 30 years living and working in the Channel Islands, where she brought up her family.
-She now owns and runs a small B&B as well as working part time for Kyle Fisheries.
+Jacqui's earlier years were in hotel management working all over Scotland and she spent over 30 years living and working in the Channel Islands, where she brought up her family.
+She now owns and runs a small B&B in Golspie as well as working part time for Kyle Fisheries.

 Jacqui says "I love coming into work every day, for one thing the journey from Golspie is glorious in any weather.
 Mainly though it’s because of the people I work with.
 They are a great team who work tirelessly to protect our fish and overcome the many obstacles and natural threats they encounter to our environment"

 "My job is not only office admin, it can be so varied and diverse that it keeps me interested and engaged.
 We all support each other but it's important to keep the spirits lifted by having a laugh in between all the serious business”